Notice Information

 - Procurement Method Details

-- Negotiated without publication of a contract notice
+- Award procedure without prior publication of a call for competition

 - Tender Suitability